tensorflow/tensorflow/SECURITY.md

 It is possible to write models that are secure in a sense that they can safely process untrusted inputs assuming there are no bugs.
-There are two main reasons to not rely on this: first, it is easy to write models which must not be exposed to untrusted inputs, and second, there are bugs in any software system of sufficient complexity.
+There are two main reasons to not rely on this: First, it is easy to write models which must not be exposed to untrusted inputs, and second, there are bugs in any software system of sufficient complexity.
 Letting users control inputs could allow them to trigger bugs either in TensorFlow or in dependent libraries.